avid-lei/holberton-system_engineering-devops/README.md

 # System Engineering Devops

 This repository contains Bash scripts for my System Engineering Devops projects as part of the Holberton School curriculum.
-Topics covered in these projects include Linux commands, regex and more.
+Topics covered in these projects include Linux commands, networking, server configurations, mySQL and more.

  Projects
 --------|